meghamitra08/Power-BI-projects/README.md

-# Power-BI-projects
-Vintage Vehicles sales analysis - Power BI
+# Power-BI-projects Vintage Vehicles sales analysis

 Quantity ordered analysis:
 Overall quantity ordered is currently at 105516.
 Quantity ordered for Order Month November and other segments are significantly higher than others.